v8/v8.dev/src/features/simd.md

 * The operations should be well supported across multiple modern architectures.

-* Performance wins should be positive across multiple relevant arches within an instruction group.
+* Performance wins should be positive across multiple relevant architectures within an instruction group.

 * The chosen set of operations should minimize performance cliffs if any.